 Earning an Associate Degree vs a Bachelor’s Degree

-Cost and entry requirements are often more relaxed and more appealing to reluctant students.
+Tuition costs and entry requirements for an associate degree are often more relaxed and more appealing to skeptical students.
 Courses for an associate degree, especially offered through a community college, can save you a lot of money.
 Additionally, these classes can easily be of the same quality as bachelor’s courses, if not better.

-The entry requirements for an associate degree aren’t as stringent as for other degrees.
-There usually isn’t a lengthy application process involving essays and references.
+Associate degree requirements aren’t as stringent as for other degrees.
+There isn’t usually a lengthy application process involving essays and references.
 Prerequisites also don’t require students to have received stellar grades in high school.

 Earning an Online Associate Degree

-The onset of the COVID-19 pandemic has forced many schools to shift curriculums to be 100 percent online.
+The onset of the COVID-19 pandemic has forced many schools to shift curriculums to be fully online.
 These more mandatory online programs have put many students and professors on shaky, unfamiliar ground.
 But it can prove to be a fantastic advantage to those exploring a path toward an associate degree.

 Associate degrees are perfect stepping stones for those who want to achieve their bachelor’s, masters, and even doctoral degrees.
 There are a few key things to keep in mind when considering an online associate degree.